Sharpness of the percolation transition in the two-dimensional contact process: Preliminaries

+\begin{rem*} \begin{longlist}[(ii)] \item[(i)] Strictly speaking Talagrand's result is slightly stronger than Theorem~\ref{tal} above but in the case of small $p$ (to which we will apply it), it makes essentially no difference.

-{\bf Remark:} If the event $A$ is increasing (that is, its indicator function is a coordinatewise non-decreasing function on $\Om$), the l.h.s. of \eqref{tal-eq} is, according to Russo's formula equal to $d / dp P_p(A)$.
-By this it is easy to see that Theorem \ref{tal} implies that if, throughout some interval, say $(p_1, p_2)$, $\max_i I_i$ is `very small', and $P_{p_1}(A)$ is `not small', then $P_{p_2}(A)$ is `close to $1$'.
-For such reasons Theorem \ref{tal} and related theorems are often indicated by the name `sharp-threshold' results (besides names like `influence results').
+\item[(ii)] If the event $A$ is increasing (i.e., its indicator function is a coordinate-wise nondecreasing function on $\Om$), the left-hand side of \eqref{tal-eq} is, according to Russo's formula, equal to $d / dp P_p(A)$.
+By this it is easy to see that Theorem~\ref{tal} implies that if, throughout some interval, say $(p_1, p_2)$, $\max_i I_i$ is ``very small'' and $P_{p_1}(A)$ is ``not too small,'' then $P_{p_2}(A)$ is ``close to $1$.''
+For such reasons Theorem~\ref{tal} and related theorems are often indicated by the name ``sharp-threshold'' results, in addition to names like ``influence results.'' \end{longlist} \end{rem*}

 Now suppose there are at least $m$ indices $i$ with the property that $I_i = \max_j I_j$.
-There are two possibilities, (a) and (b) below:
+There are two possibilities: